Konloch/bytecode-viewer/README.txt

 JSynaxPane by Ayman Al
 Commons IO by Apache
 ASM by OW2
+FernFlower by ???
+Procyon by Mstrobel
+CFR by Lee Benfield

 Features:
-Java Decompiler - It uses a modified version of FernFlower.
+Java Decompiler - It uses a modified version of FernFlower, Procyon and CFR.
 Bytecode Decompiler - A modified version of J-RET's.
 Hex Viewer - Powered by JHexPane.
 Each Decompiler/Viewer is toggleable.